 Quarterbacks who hold onto the ball longer give their receivers a chance to work down the field, and, thus, produce more air yards than those who get rid of the ball quickly.
 Since mobile quarterbacks hold onto the ball longer, it isn’t a surprise then that those who scramble more often produce more air yards as well.
 This definitely stems from a higher average depth of target (r^2= .305, .21), and, at the end of the day, makes them less replaceable.
 Brees and Roethlisberger got more than 50% of their yardage from the receivers after the catch, whereas Allen, Wilson, and Watson are responsible for a significant portion of their passing yards.
 The Saints and Steelers, meanwhile, shouldn’t struggle as much to replace their quarterbacks as the Bills, Seahawks, and Texans would, something we may see play out this offseason with Watson likely to request a trade.

-When you are striving for a franchise quarterback, you need to take shots on someone capable of high-end play.
-To this end, taking a quarterback who can scramble and holds onto the ball in hopes a big play, rather than one who is quick to take a check down, is the optimal approach.
+When you are striving for a franchise quarterback, you ought to take shots on someone capable of high-end play.
+To this end, taking a quarterback who can scramble and holds onto the ball in hopes a big play, rather than one who is quick to take a check down, would appear optimal approach.

 What Does This Mean For Offensive Lines?